pyside/pyside2-setup/sources/pyside2/doc/tutorials/qmltutorial/step1.rst

 Import
 ------

-First, we need to import the types that we need for this example.
-Most QML files will import the built-in QML types (like Rectangle, Image, ...) that come with Qt, using:
+First, you need to import the types that are required for this example.
+Most QML files import the built-in QML types (like Rectangle, Image, ...) that come with Qt, using the following statement:

 .. pysideinclude:: helloworld/tutorial1.qml
     :snippet: 3